s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 spawn :: NodeId -> Closure (Process ()) -> Process ProcessId
 ~~~~

-Then, like process A in Chapter \ref{sec:sendRecCloud},
+Then, like the master from Chapter \ref{sec:sendRecCloud},
 `forceSingle` waits for the input `SendPort a` of the evaluation task with `receiveChan inputSenderReceiver`.
 It then sends the not yet evaluated, serialized version of `a`, `serialized <- liftIO $ trySerialize a`
 over that `SendPort` with `sendChan inputSender $ toThunk serialized` to the evaluating